jrobind/thefrontendcoach.com/src/posts/how-to-read-code.md

 </html>
 ```

 Now we have all we need to actually run the code.
-I would recommend running the code using the VSCode [live server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+I would recommend running the code using the VS Code [live server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 Otherwise, you may encounter [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) errors if you try to access files on your local filesystem with JavaScript.

 ### 3. Establish an overview

-The first step of your process should be to examine the file structure and the file naming conventions.
+With the project set up it's time to examine the file structure and the file naming conventions.
 Try to obtain an overview of where the code you’re examining sits within the codebase.
 If the codebase is well structured and well written, you’ll find that file and directory names will give you some pretty good clues.

 The main file that we are looking at in this example is `index.ts` and the full file path is `details-dialog-element/src/index.ts`.
 The codebase isn’t exceptionally large and it’s not too difficult to determine which files contain the main JavaScript for the project.
 From the file extension, we can already determine that this file contains [TypeScript](https://www.typescriptlang.org/) which is a superset of JavaScript.